 Every Day in Every House

-You may be working, schooling, or resting at home (or all of the above), but our homes are also a place to gather in groups both in-person and online to grow closer with others while on your faith journey.
+You may be working, schooling, or resting at home (or all of the above), but our homes are also a place to have faith conversations and connect with others, whether in person or over video calls we all love!

 Our “houses” don’t have to mean our physical houses either (although that’s where we’re spending a lot of our time nowadays.)
 The church looks different right now, but God’s house is in our everyday lives no matter where we are.
 That brings us to “every day.”
 Every day, we want to make God known.
 And we see this happening by inviting others into community and being real with one another.

 Groups are just one way we see Gateway living out our vision of “Every Day in Every House.”
 We hope you take the chance to explore groups at Gateway.

 If you are interested in getting connected to a group, we’d love to have you!
 We have three types: small groups, classes, and meet-ups.
 Small groups are where we share life together and grow deeper in our faith, no matter where we are.
 Classes are designed to help you grow in a particular area.
 And meet-ups are more casual, and a great place to meet others with similar interests.

 We believe in the power of community — and we want to offer you a safe, supported, and fun place where you can be yourself and connect with others.
 Small groups give us people to call when we need to talk.
 They give us a space to be open and real.
 A place to start a friendship.
 Life is better with others, and we believe groups are a great place to help you pursue what God has for you.